PBonvang/Mat1Tools-maple/README.md

 ### checkGradient
 `checkGradient(V)`

-**Description**
-Takes a vector field in 2 or 3 dimensions as a list, vector, or similar and checks if it lives up to the mandatory criteria for being a gradient field.
+**Description:** Takes a vector field in 2 or 3 dimensions as a list, vector, or similar and checks if it lives up to the mandatory criteria for being a gradient field.

 **Parameters:**
 - `V: List, vector, or similar`